SmartlyDressedGames/Unturned-Docs/ModHooks.md

 Allows Unity events to request a text chat message be sent on behalf of the client.
 For example, to execute a command.

+The `UnityEvents.Allow_Client_Messages` and/or `UnityEvents.Allow_Client_Commands` settings must be enabled in the server `Config.json` file before these can be triggered.
+This ensures hosts are aware of their usage.
+Singleplayer defaults to enabled.

 ### Server Text Chat Messenger

 Allows Unity events to broadcast messages from the server.
 Icons and rich text are optional.
 Can also execute commands that are not available (yet) to NPCs like changing the weather or triggering an airdrop.

+The `UnityEvents.Allow_Server_Messages` and/or `UnityEvents.Allow_Server_Commands` settings must be enabled in the server `Config.json` file before these can be triggered.
+This ensures hosts are aware of their usage.
+Singleplayer defaults to enabled.